jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/5_Essential_Standards.typ

     /* --- header --- */
-    table.header[*Nr.*][*Essential Standards*],
+    table.header(table.cell(colspan:2,[*Essential Standards*])),
     /* -------------- */
-    [1)], [EC 406/2010],
-    [2)], [ISO 19881:2018],
-    [3)], [ISO 11119-3:2020],
+    [1) EC 406/2010 @EU_406_2010],
+    [2) ISO 11119-3:2020 @11119_3_ISO],
+    [3) #gl_("cs")-23 @EASA_CS_23],
+    [4) #gl_("cs")-25 @EASA_CS_25],
   ),

   kind: table,
-  caption: [Selection of the 3 essential standards for K2H2], )<tab_11>

-#figure(
-  table(
-    columns: (auto, 1fr),
-    align: (col, row) => if col == 0 { right + horizon } else { left + horizon },
-    fill: (col, row) => if row == 0 {table_cl_header} else {(table_cl_1, table_cl_0).at(calc.rem(row, 2))},
-    inset: (
-      x: 1em,
-      y: 0.7em,
-    ),
-    // stroke: tab_Frame(0.05em),
-    stroke: none,

-    /* --- header --- */
-    table.header[*Nr.*][*Mandatory Tests*],
-    /* -------------- */
-    [1)], [hydraulic proof pressure test (8.5.1), or hydraulic elastic expansion test (8.5.2)], [2)], [cylinder burst test (8.5.3)],
-    [3)], [ambient temperature cycle test (8.5.4)],
-    [4)], [environmental cycle test (8.5.6)],
-    [5)], [flaw test (8.5.8)],
-    [6)], [drop/impact test (8.5.9)],
-    [7)], [high-velocity impact (gunfire) test (8.5.10)],
-    [8)], [torque test on cylinder neck boss (8.5.13)], [9)], [leak test (8.5.15)],
-    [10)], [pneumatic cycle test (8.5.16)],
-    [11)], [resin shear strength (8.5.18)],
-    [12)], [glass transition test (8.5.14)],
-  ),

-  kind: table,
-  caption: [Mandatory tests from ISO 11119-3:2020], )<tab_12>

-#figure(
-  table(
-    columns: (auto, 1fr),
-    align: (col, row) => if col == 0 { right + horizon } else { left + horizon },
-    fill: (col, row) => if row == 0 {table_cl_header} else {(table_cl_1, table_cl_0).at(calc.rem(row, 2))},
-    inset: (
-      x: 1em,
-      y: 0.7em,
-    ),
-    // stroke: tab_Frame(0.05em),
-    stroke: none,

-    /* --- header --- */
-    table.header[*Nr.*][*Optional Tests*],
-    /* -------------- */
-    [1)], [vacuum test (8.5.5) (mandatory if a cylinder is to be exposed to a vacuum in service)], [2)], [environmentally assisted stress rupture test (8.5.7) (mandatory for cylinders with load-sharing glass or aramid fiber)], [3)], [permeability test (8.5.12) if cylinders are manufactured with non-metallic liners or without liners], [4)], [fire resistance test (8.5.11)],
-    [5)], [salt water immersion test (8.5.14) (mandatory for cylinders used in underwater applications)], ),

-  kind: table,
-  caption: [Optional tests from ISO 11119-3:2020, if boundary conditions allow], )<tab_13>

-Next, important points of selected standards should be addressed.
-EC 406/2010 and ISO 19881:2018 are established regulations for the automotive industry.
-EC 406/2010 is available in several languages and valid for 50 geopolitical regions (islands and countries).
-Nevertheless, there are some objections to direct application to aviation.
-Firstly, the full title in English reads COMMISSION REGULATION (EU) No 406/2010 of 26 April 2010 implementing Regulation (EC) No 79/2009 of the European Parliament and of the Council on type-approval of hydrogen-powered motor vehicles.
-A vehicle is a vehicle.
-By definition, an airplane is also a vehicle.
-However, if the German translation of EC 406/2010 is read, the word vehicle is translated as "Kraftfahrzeug" (motor vehicle).
-This limits the applications to road vehicles.
-In other words, from the title definition in the English version itself, it is not clear whether aviation use would be legally permissible.
-In the title of ISO 19881:2018, the restriction to road-bound vehicles is unambiguously underlined: Gaseous hydrogen - Land vehicle fuel containers.

-Secondly, ISO 19881:2018 is limited to tanks that are permanently attached to the vehicle.
-Thirdly, some tests require more than one test object.
-For example, ISO-11119-3, paragraph 8.2.1 states: "A minimum of 30 cylinders of the new design shall be made available for prototype testing".
-For K2H2, due to the innovation, only a single wing is available for experimental investigations.
-Fourthly, some prescribed requirements in EC 406/2010 and ISO 19881:2018, which are identical, could be too high for practical application.
-As an example, the criteria for the burst ratio with gaseous hydrogen from Table IV.3.6.
-(EC 406/2010) and 7.3.2 (ISO 19881:2018) are mentioned.
-The burst ratio is given in Equation (3).
-The variables pburst, factor and pwnp are referred to as the minimum burst pressure, a factor dependent on the fiber material, and as nominal operating pressure.

-pburst ≥ factor · pwnp (3)

-For glass, aramid and carbon, the factors are 3.5, 3.0 and 2.25.
-It follows that when using glass as fiber material, the hydrogen tank must be able to withstand three times the nominal pressure.
-If the nominal pressure for the K2H2 tank were set at 300 bar, the tank would have to withstand at least 900 bar.
-The high safety factors defined in EC 406/2010 and ISO 19881:2018 are technically very demanding.
-The higher the safety factors, the more material is needed to meet these requirements.
-More material means more mass and thus more weight.
-This is highly undesirable in aviation.
-Furthermore, the high-pressure gas tank testing facility of the European (GasTeF) in @Cebolla2019 states that it can test with a maximum internal pressure of 1050 bar.
-Depending on the fiber material, maximum working nominal pressures pmwnp between 300 and 465 bar can be achieved.
-However, if the factors of ISO 11119-3:2020 are considered, maximum working nominal pressures pmwnp between 437.5 and 525 bar are to be expected.
-The complete list of fiber material-dependent safety factors of both standards can be found in the denominator of the fractions in @tab_14.
-The maximum possible operating pressures, with a maximum test pressure of 1050 bar @Cebolla2019, depending on fiber material and standard, are also given in @tab_14.
+  caption: [Selection of four essential standards that, while not fully covering all aspects of #gl_("swith"), collectively represent the current state of the art.], )<tab_11>

+For #gl_("swith", pl:true), four standards meeting all criteria and complementing each other have been identified in @tab_11.
+It is essential to address important points of the selected standards.
+EC 406/2010 @EU_406_2010 and ISO 11119-3:2020 @11119_3_ISO are established regulations for the automotive industry.
+EC 406/2010 is available in multiple languages and is valid across 50 geopolitical regions, including various islands and countries.
+However, there are several objections to its direct application to aviation.
+The full title in English states: #emp_[COMMISSION REGULATION (EU) No 406/2010 of 26 April 2010 implementing Regulation (EC) No 79/2009 of the European Parliament and of the Council on type-approval of hydrogen-powered motor vehicles].
+While by definition an airplane is also a vehicle, the German translation of EC 406/2010 uses the term  #emp_[Kraftfahrzeug] (motor vehicle), which limits the applications to road vehicles.
+Consequently, from the title definition in the English version itself, it is not clear whether aviation use would be legally permissible.
+The limitation to road-bound vehicles is further emphasized by ISO 19881:2018 @iso_19881.
+This standard, which serves similar purposes as EC 406/2010 @EU_406_2010, explicitly restricts its scope through its title #emp_[Gaseous hydrogen - Land vehicle fuel containers].
+The phrase #emp_[Land vehicle] unequivocally precludes application to aircraft.
+Moreover, ISO 19881:2018 specifically mandates permanently attached tanks, adding another layer of incompatibility with aviation applications.
+However, for #gl_("swith", pl:true), replaceable tanks could offer significant advantages over permanently attached ones.
+This potential benefit arises from two main aspects.
+Firstly, in the event of hydrogen tank issues, replaceable tanks allow for faster substitution, minimizing aircraft inactivity periods.
+Such efficiency is crucial in airline economics, where prolonged inactivity is highly undesirable.
+Secondly, replaceable tanks facilitate easier upgrades, such as transitioning from Type IV to Type V tanks when new technological advancements become available.

+An additional advantage of replaceable tanks lies in the potential for increased specialization across subdomains.
+The entire process—encompassing design, manufacturing, attachment, refilling, maintenance (including special inspections), and upgrades—could be more easily outsourced to specialized third parties. #gl_("swith") construction, like regular aircraft construction, is highly multidisciplinary.
+Outsourcing certain aspects to dedicated experts could benefit both existing aircraft manufacturers, enabling them to produce more reliable aircraft, and newcomers to the aircraft manufacturing industry, facilitating their entry into this complex field.
+The implementation of replaceable tanks in #gl_("swith", pl:true) offers multiple benefits to various stakeholders in the aviation industry.
+Aircraft manufacturers would benefit from reduced management responsibilities, potentially freeing up resources for additional advancements in other areas of aircraft design and production.
+This shift towards replaceable tanks could also stimulate the creation of specialized service providers, generating new employment opportunities and potentially contributing to enhanced security and affordability in hydrogen tank technology.
+Furthermore, airlines might realize significant cost and time savings in their refueling operations.
+With replaceable tanks, hydrogen refilling stations would not necessarily need to be in the immediate vicinity of aircraft landing locations.
+Instead, pre-filled tanks could be swapped out efficiently, potentially reducing turnaround times compared to on-site refilling.
+This approach could also mitigate some of the time-consuming security considerations associated with local refilling operations.

+Returning to EC 406/2010, beyond the aforementioned language considerations, studying the EC 406/2010 reveals that it lacks any direct references to aircraft applications.
+Furthermore, EC 406/2010 presents additional potential limitations, particularly in its testing requirements.
+These requirements may exceed available economic resources, as they stipulate that multiple #gl_("swith", pl:true) specimens must undergo a single experimental test.
+This demand for multiple specimens is not unique to EC 406/2010 but is also present in ISO 11119-3:2020 @11119_3_ISO.
+A notable example is found in ISO-11119-3, paragraph 8.2.1, which explicitly states: #emp_[A minimum of 30 cylinders of the new design shall be made available for prototype testing].
+The requirement for multiple #gl_("swith", pl:true) samples is highly undesirable due to the cost-intensive and time-consuming nature of their manufacturing process.
+To illustrate this point, consider the dimensions of the composite tubes involved: for small aircraft, these range between 8 and 15 meters in length @APUS_0, while for large aircraft, they can extend up to approximately 80 meters @link_Lufthansa_Airbus_380.
+It is important to recall that a #gl_("swith") consists of a wing with multiple structure-integrated tubes.
+The integration of multiple tubes, rather than a single one, is driven by the need to optimally utilize all available space within the wing.
+If a single tube-shaped tank were employed, it would only fit at the location of maximum wing thickness, leaving much of the surrounding space unoccupied.
+While future advancements may potentially yield airfoil-shaped high-pressure hydrogen tanks, the scope of this work is limited to regular-shaped tanks, specifically cylinders.

+Given the reiterated conceptualization of #gl_("swith", pl:true) and the illustrated dimensions of integrated composite tubes, the prohibitive expense of producing multiple #gl_("swith", pl:true) for experimental tests becomes evident.
+This economic constraint presents a significant challenge in meeting the testing requirements outlined in current standards.
+Another obstacle to the direct applicability of EC 406/2010 to #gl_("swith", pl:true) stems from certain prescribed demands that may be considered excessively stringent.
+These requirements, found identically in both EC 406/2010 and ISO 19881:2018, relate to the gaseous hydrogen burst ratio criteria.
+Specifically, these criteria are delineated in section 3.6 of EC 406/2010 and section 7.3.2 of ISO 19881:2018.
+Both standards mandate the fulfillment of @eq_3), where $p_upright("burst")$, $upright("factor")$, and $p_upright("wnp")$ represent the minimal burst pressure, a factor dependent on the over-wrap material, and the nominal working pressure, respectively.

+$ p_upright("burst") ≥ upright("factor")  p_upright("wnp") $<eq_3>

+The safety factors specified for different fiber materials are as follows: 3.5 for glass, 3.0 for aramid, and 2.25 for carbon.
+Consequently, when using glass as the fiber material, the hydrogen tank must withstand three times the nominal pressure.
+For instance, if the nominal pressure for a #gl_("swith") tank were set at $300 upright("bar")$, the tank would need to withstand a minimum of $900 upright("bar")$.
+These high safety factors, as defined in EC 406/2010 and ISO 19881:2018, pose significant technical challenges.
+Higher safety factors necessitate more material to meet the requirements, resulting in increased mass and weight.
+This outcome is highly undesirable in aviation, as emphasized on multiple occasions in @chap_1_0.
+The limitations of current testing facilities further complicate this issue.
+The high-pressure gas tank testing facility of the European Commission (GasTeF) @Cebolla2019 reports a maximum internal pressure testing capability of $1050 upright("bar")$.
+Depending on the fiber material, maximum working nominal pressures ($p_upright("wnp")$) between 300 and $465 upright("bar")$ can be achieved under EC 406/2010 and ISO 19881:2018 standards.
+However, when considering the factors specified in ISO 11119-3:2020, the expected maximum working nominal pressures ($p_upright("wnp")$) range between 437.5 and $525 upright("bar")$.

+A comprehensive overview of these relationships is provided in @tab_14.
+The table presents the complete list of fiber material-dependent safety factors for three standards, represented in the denominators of the fractions.
+Additionally, it illustrates the maximum allowable operating pressures for each combination of fiber material and standard, calculated based on the maximum test pressure of $1050 upright("bar")$ @Cebolla2019.

 #figure(
   table(